Clicky

 The most common length for a 1 and 2 car garage is 20 feet or 240 inches.

-Other Ways To Store A Jet Ski In Your Garage:
+Other Ways To Store a jet ski in Your Garage:

-The most effective method I’ve seen for homeowners to remove jet skis from their trailers involves using a wall-mounted winch.
 They slide the jet ski onto a stand that matches the trailer’s height.
-Then, to reload the jet ski onto the trailer, they use the trailer’s hand-crank winch.
+Then, to reload, they use the hand-crank winch.

 Author